inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 For **utility:water**, **utility:phone**, and **utility:internet**, there are
-four possible values that the user can select from on our form, so the best way to add this is with a combo box - that is, a dropdown menu where the user can select one of the options.
+four possible values that the user can select from on our form, so the best way to add this is with a combo box - that is, a drop-down menu where the user can select one of the options.
-The tag **utility:electrical** only has two possible values, yes or no, so the best way to show this on our form is with a checkbox, although we could use a dropdown box if we wanted as well.
+The tag **utility:electrical** only has two possible values, yes or no, so the best way to show this on our form is with a checkbox, although we could use a drop-down box if we wanted as well.
 When we are finished our form should look like this:

 .. image:: /static/training/intermediate/osm/image97.*